uunlu/swiftfluent/SwiftFluent/SwiftFluent.docc/SwiftFluent.md

 Utilizing the **`ValidationRuleBuilder`** is especially beneficial when dealing with complex Swift objects that contain multiple properties with specific validation requirements.
 It streamlines the validation process, making it easier to maintain and update validation rules as your application evolves.

-In summary, the **`ValidationRuleBuilder`** is a valuable addition to the **SwiftFluent** framework, empowering you to handle object validation with ease and efficiency.

 ### Retrieving Validation Error Messages

 #### `errorFor<Value>(keyPath: KeyPath<Model, Value>) -> [String]`